← Back to blog

 Each experiment ran against both budget and premium model tiers with identical tool profiles, identical prompts, identical tasks.
 The only variable was the model behind each agent.

-The metric that matters: receipt ratio— receipts submitted per mandate created.
-A ratio above 100% means the agent submitted multiple pieces of evidence per commitment.
-Below 100% means mandates were created but never fulfilled.
+The metric that matters: receipt ratio — receipts submitted per record created.
+A ratio above 100% means the agent submitted multiple pieces of evidence per record.
+Below 100% means records were created but never fulfilled.
 This is the closest proxy we have for “did the agent actually do what it said it would do?”

 The numbers